datakind/STC_DataDive_Dec22/README.md

 ## HDX Meta Data Analysis

 You can find a document analyzing HDX format [here](https://docs.google.com/document/d/1DUPJeQOzJGMI8qcsaAUQIqTlAv0URAkVrvvkav7PtUo/edit?usp=share_link).
-There is also a sample script mentioned.
+There is also a sample script mentioned

+## Google files download and load into Postgres DB

+There is a basic notebook [here](https://github.com/datakind/STC_DataDive_Dec22/tree/main/notebooks/dividor) which shows how this was done to create a Postgres DB

 ## Using the Conda environment